 Source: New York Times; Washington Post, Times Herald

-Stepping down another level, high-school players still had the pleasure of performing at Ebbets too.
-The Dodgers conducted tryouts, with former big-leaguer Tommy Holmes and various scouts looking over the prospects.xiv They also sponsored the Public School Athletic League finals.
-On June 23, 1958, Martin Van Buren High of Queens defeated Curtis High of Staten Island 5-3.xv The Curtis team included a future major-leaguer, catcher Frank Fernandez, plus an infielder named Jack Tracy who made it to Triple A for several years.xvi The next year, on June 5, Roosevelt High (Bronx) was the champ, and Curtis once more the runner-up, in a 6-5 battle before a crowd of 4,000.xvii
+Stepping down another level, high-school games still took place at Ebbets too.
+The Dodgers conducted tryouts, with Tommy Holmes and various scouts looking over the prospects.19 They also sponsored the Public School Athletic League finals.
+On June 23, 1958, Martin Van Buren High of Queens defeated Curtis High of Staten Island 5-3.20 The Curtis team included a future major-leaguer, catcher Frank Fernandez, plus an infielder named Jack Tracy who made it to Triple A for several years.21 The next year, on June 5, Roosevelt High (Bronx) was the champ, and Curtis once more the runner-up, in a 6-5 battle before a crowd of 4,000.22

 Going younger still, there is a nice anecdote about Babe Ruth ball.
 Paul Jurkoic was born in 1946 and grew up on Governor’s Island when it was an Army post.
-He knew it must have been the summer of 1959 when his Fort Jay all-star squad came to Brooklyn – the basepaths were 90 feet long, not the Little League distance.
+He knew it must have been the summer of 1959 when he came to Brooklyn, representing Fort Jay as part of an “All-Star Grasshopper” game — the basepaths were 90 feet long, not the Little League distance.
 Jurkoic still had vivid memories of that special day: